Zinagizado

-The Zinagizado is an electrochemical process to provide a ferrous metal material with anti-corrosive properties.
-It involves the application of a constant electric current through a circuit to break the bonds and these are attached to the metal to be coated by forming a surface coating.
-The alloy used is called Zinag (Zn-Al-Ag); this alloy has excellent mechanical and corrosive properties, so the piece will have increased by 60% of life.
+Zinagizado is an electrochemical process that induces a ferrous metal to express anti-corrosive properties.A constant electric current is applied to break the bonds which are attached to the metal to be coated by forming a surface coating.
+The alloy used is called Zinag (Zn-Al-Ag); this alloy has excellent mechanical and corrosive properties, increasing the lifespan by 60%.